Physics-50/Module-2/docs/week4.md

 ## What do I need to submit?

-+ Images of your sequence of figures: two images (.jpg or .png), one image for each of your two figures
++ Images of your sequence of figures: two images (.jpg or .png), one image for each of your two figures.
+You are expected to upload each figure 3 times.
+Please follow the instructions on Gradescope.
-+ Your powerpoint file (or other file type) used to assemble the figures
 + A link to all of your data from Module 2, with access shared with your instructors (``` jarlett@g.hmc.edu, connolly@g.hmc.edu, gerbode@g.hmc.edu, milton@g.hmc.edu ``` )

+## Grading rubric

+The tentative rubric that will be used to evaluate this checkpoint is provided below.
+Please keep in mind that these rubric items are subject to change as we can never foresee all the issues that may arise.
+This is meant to give you a sense of how it will be graded.

+Your deliverable will be graded out of 18 points.

-You can submit your Module 2 Deliverable [here on Gradescope](https://www.gradescope.com/courses/165932/assignments/770299){:target="_blank"}.
-Reminder, the deliverable is **due Friday, October 23 11:55pm PT**.
+You will submit your Module 2 Deliverable Gradescope.
+Reminder, the deliverable is **due Thursday, April 1, at 1:00pm PT**.